pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More information on reshaping and pivoting is provided in :ref:`reshaping`.
+A full overview is available in the user guide on the pages about :ref:`reshaping and pivoting <reshaping>`.

 .. raw:: html